 Consider the diagnosis if patients have lesions of the toes and/or feet that are intertriginous, ulcerative, hyperkeratotic, or vesicobullous.

-Also consider dyshidrotic eczema, palmoplantar psoriasis, and allergic contact dermatitis.
+Also consider hand and feet dermatitis (dyshidrotic dermatitis), palmoplantar psoriasis, and allergic contact dermatitis.

-Treat using topical and occasionally oral antifungals as well as drying measures.
+Treat using topical and occasionally oral antifungals as well as drying measures and agents.

 Drugs Mentioned In This Article